blackgwehnade/flask_authy_docker_app/README.md

 # Logging in and out

 Finally, let's visit the [http://localhost:4000/login](http://localhost:4000/login) endpoint and login in with any valid username/password credential.
 Once we've done so, we should be redirected to [http://localhost:4000/dashboard](http://localhost:4000/dashboard).
 Click on the **Click here to logout.** button to return back to the homage page.

-# Recap
+You should no longer be able to visit the dashboard endpoint since you are logged out.